lsst-ts/observatory-ops-docs/Daytime-Operations/Auxiliary-Telescope/AT-Daytime-Checkout/Daytime-Checkout-SAL-Scripts.rst

 =====================

 This script will first turn on the valves and check that the line pressure is sufficient for operations.
+Next, The telescope will be slewed to the park position if it is not already there.
 Then, it will turn on/off the ATAOS corrections before lowering the mirror back down onto its hard points.
 Finally the mirror cover and vents are opened and closed.
-No telescope movement is performed.

 *auxtel/daytime_checkout/telescope_and_dome_checkout.py*
 =============================